-Pre-Teaching Courses (6 hours) ED 521 ED 527 Management Techniques for the Classroom Evaluation and Measurement in Schools 3 hrs.
+Pre-Teaching Courses (6 hours) ED 521 ED 527 5 1 Course R equired During First Year of Teaching (6 hours) Credits ED 583 ED 584 MAT Internship I MAT Internship II 3 hrs.
 3 hrs.
-Course F Required During First Year of Teaching (6 hours) Credits ED 583 ED 584 MAT Internship I MAT Internship II 3 hrs.
+Core Cou rses for AA Licensure (12 hours) Credits PH 525 CS 513 ED 598 ED 514 Psychology of Exceptional Children Computer Application in Instructions Methods and Materials of Reading in Secondary School Methods of Educational Research 3 hrs.
 3 hrs.
-Core Courses for AA Licensure (12 hours) PH 525 CS 513 ED 598 ED 514 Psychology of Exceptional Children Computer Application in Instructions Methods and Materials of Reading in Secondary School Methods of Educational Research 3 hrs.
 3 hrs.
 3 hrs.
+Secondary y Track (9 hours) Credits ED 533 Modern Methods of Teaching (3 hours in area) Curriculum Development Any specialized content area course (3 hrs.)
 3 hrs.
-Secondary Track (9 hours) ED 533 Modern Methods of Teaching (3 hours in area) Curriculum Development Any specialized content area course (3 hrs.)
 3 hrs.
 3 hrs.
-3 hrs.
 TOTAL 33 hrs.

-Education Course Descriptions (ED)
+EDUCATION COURSE DESCRIPTIONS (ED)

 ED 514 3 hrs.
 METHODS OF EDUCATION RESEARCH Study of the several approaches to the formulation of research problems, data analysis and hypothesis testing; appraisal and evaluation of published research; techniques of surveying research literature; preparation of short research papers.
 Development of research proposal is a course requirement.
 ED 519 3 hrs.
 BASIC SKILLS IN READING Introduction to reading, history, overview of the fields, and basic instructional procedures.
 (May not be used as part of the undergraduate area of concentration.)
 ED 521 3 hrs.
 MANAGEMENT TECHNIQUES FOR THE CLASSROOM This course focuses on preparing students to implement educational techniques and programs which have merit in the special and regular classrooms.
 Behavior modification techniques and other effective means of managing the classroom are emphasized.
 ED 524 3 hrs.
 PROBLEMS IN TEACHING ARITHMETIC Presents recent developments in content and methodology for elementary school mathematics.
 Reviews research in mathematics education and stresses the application of psychological knowledge to curriculum development and classroom practice.
 ED 525 3 hrs.
-RECENT METHODS AND MATERIALS FOR TEACHING ELEMENTARY READING Emphasis is given to materials, approaches for helping students use reading skills in ever- increasingly difficult circumstances.
+RECENT METHODS AND MATERIALS FOR TEACHING ELEMENTARY READING Emphasis is given to materials, approaches for helping students use reading skills in ever-increasingly difficult circumstances.
 Particular attention is given to the relationship between reading efficiency and successful achievement in content area.
 ED 527 3 hrs.
 EVALUATION AND MEASUREMENT IN SCHOOLS An introduction to specific principles and practices relative to group evaluative procedures with emphasis upon the developmental, diagnostic and projective techniques, case study, and standardized testing procedures within the elementary education range.
 ED 533 3 hrs.
 CURRICULUM (METHODS) DEVELOPMENT A systematic study of the history, theory and practice of public school curriculum development.
 ED 583 3 hrs.
 EDUCATIONAL INTERNSHIP I Part one of a total immersion one-year supervised experience in a school setting.
 Prospective teachers learn to apply the most current research and best practice about effective teaching and learning in the living laboratory of the classroom.
 Pre-requisite: A three-year (non-renewable) special license issued by the Mississippi State Department of Education.
 ED 584 3 hrs.
 EDUCATIONAL INTERNSHIP II Part of two of a total immersion one-year supervised experience in a school setting.
 Prospective teachers learn to apply the most current research and best practice about effective teaching and learning in the living laboratory of the classroom.
 Pre-requisite: A three-year (non-renewable) special license issued by the Mississippi State Department of Education.

-ED 595 3 hrs.
-SEMINAR IN ELEMENTARY EDUCATION This course allows students to survey problems typically encountered by teachers and students studying to become Master Teachers in Elementary Education, and consists of reading, research and discussion in the individual student's interest.
-ED 598 3 hrs.
-METHODS AND MATERIALS OF READING IN THE SECONDARY SCHOOL Organization of reading instruction in secondary schools.
+ED 595 SEMINAR IN ELEMENTARY EDUCATION 3 hrs.

+This course allows students to survey problems typically encountered by teachers and students studying to become Master Teachers in Elementary Education, and consists of reading, research and discussion in the individual student's interest.

+598 ED 3 hrs.
+METHODS AND MATERIALS OF READING IN THE SECONDARY